The Depths of Finer Things

 Yeah?
 Why do you?

-Jimmy leans over and kisses her in the space between her eyebrows.
-He tastes the salt and sweat from her forehead.
-His mouth rough and dry like burlap.
+Jimmy leans over and kisses the space between her eyebrows.
+He tastes the salt from the sweat on her forehead.
+His mouth dry and rough like burlap.
 Because you’re so sweet, he says.
-Because you drive me crazy, and I can’t stop thinking about you, can’t stop thinking about you…
+Because you drive me crazy and I can’t stop thinking about you, can’t stop thinking about you…

 Cora frowns.
 What was that you said?

-I said you drive me crazy baby.
+I said you drive me crazy.
 What you think?

 Cora shakes her head and points to the door.
 No, Jimmy, she says.
 Get out.